Blynk-Technologies/Blynk-NCP-Example-Zephyr/docs/samples/without_ota/Adafruit_Feather_M0_Basic_with_AirLift.md

 > [!NOTE]
 > This board is currently not supported by MCUboot on Zephyr,
 > so OTA firmware updates using **Blynk.Air** won't work out of the box.
 > However, it will work when [this change](https://github.com/zephyrproject-rtos/zephyr/pull/67275) is accepted in Zephyr.
-This sample will be updated accordingly).
+This sample will be updated accordingly.

 ## Prerequisites